-- 1) Windows 98, ME, 2000, XP Vista or Windows 7 Operating Systems

-- 2) CDROM Drive

-- 3) RS-232 or USB Port
+- 1) Windows 98, ME, 2000, XP Vista or Windows 7 Operating Systems - 2) CDROM Drive - 3) RS-232 COM Port (for GL500S) or USB Port (for GL500U)

-Note that the software provided with the GL500 data logger is for running on desktop and laptop computers only.
+Note that the software provided with the data loggers is for running on desktop and laptop computers only.
 Software for many popular Handheld PDA devices is available from Global Water.
 Special cables may be required.